 Becoming a security guard is a career that is in demand.
-Virginia security companies like ours are flooded with applications on the daily basis.
+Virginia security companies like ours are flooded with applications daily.
 One way a job applicant can stand out above the rest is getting a security license (registration).
-When compared to the licensing process for Washington DC and Maryland the Virginia security guard licensing process is wonderful.
+When compared to the licensing process for Washington DC and Maryland the Virginia security guard licensing process is terrific.
 Unlike the surrounding jurisdictions, security officers in VA do not need to be sponsored by security companies.
 In Virginia, each security guard owns their license and are responsible for keeping it current.
-The process of becoming a licensed security officer in Virginia is fairly straightforward.
+The process of becoming a licensed security officer in Virginia is relatively straightforward.

 First, let us clarify some terms.